 - Stock options.
 Stock options are granted with an exercise price equal to the closing price of Mylan's ordinary shares on the date of grant.
-They vest in three equal installments, generally provided that the NEO remains continually employed by Mylan. - RSUs.
-RSUs generally vest in three annual installments, generally provided that the NEO remains continually employed by Mylan.
+They vest in three equal installments, generally provided that the NEO remains continually employed by Mylan. - RSUs generally vest in three annual installments, generally provided that the NEO remains continually employed by Mylan.
 The NEOs, other than Mr. Parks, received a slightly higher percentage of their long-term incentive awards in the form of RSUs compared to prior years in light of the fact that certain of their PRSUs were not eligible to vest above target as a result of the EPD Transaction in 2015 (despite performance that resulted in vesting above target).
 The additional RSUs are subject to more rigorous cliff-vesting after a threeyear period to further strengthen the Compensation Committee's retention objective. - PRSUs.
 PRSUs cliff-vest at the end of the performance period based on the achievement of predetermined performance criteria and provided that the NEO remains continually employed by Mylan.
-PRSUs vest based on Mylan's TSR performance relative to the companies in its peer group (as set forth in the section entitled "Peer Group for 2016" on page [•] of this Proxy Statement), and ROIC.
+PRSUs vest based on Mylan's TSR performance relative to the companies in its peer group (as set forth in the section entitled "Peer Group for 2016" on page 57 of this Proxy Statement), and ROIC.
 The Compensation Committee believes that these two metrics provide an appropriate balance of incentives.
 Relative TSR rewards the NEOs for performance measured relative to our peer group while ROIC links payouts to returns generated by investments, both organic and through acquisitions.
 The following table shows the 2016 threshold, target, and maximum goals and relative weightings.

 Metric Weighting Threshold Target Maximum

 ROIC 50% 10% 12% 14%

-Relative TSR 50% 25 th Percentile of Peer Group 50th Percentile of Peer Group 75 th Percentile of Peer Group
+Relative TSR 50% 25 th Percentile of Peer Group 50 th Percentile of Peer Group 75 th Percentile of Peer Group

 Opportunity N/A 50% 100% 150%

-\ ROIC is calculated from Mylan's audited financial statements in the same manner as set forth in the reconciliations provided in Appendix A. Starting in 2016, the definition of ROIC was updated to include intangible assets and goodwill in the denominator to more appropriately reflect the strategic acquisitions Mylan has made. \\ Relative TSB is calculated by comparing the difference between Mylan's 30-day trailing average closing ordinary share price at the beginning of the performance period and the cell of the strategic acquisitions.
+ROIC is calculated from Mylan's audited financial statements in the same manner as set forth in the reconciliations provided in Appendix A. Starting in 2016, the definition of ROIC was updated to Relative TSR is calculated by comparing the denominator to more appropriately reflect the strategic acquisitions Man has made.
 Relative TSR is calculated by comparing the difference between Mylan's 30-day trailing average closing ordinary share price at the beginning of the performance period and the end of the performance period plus any dividends paid during the performance period against the same metric for each company in our peer group.